orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 Overview
 ********

-NuCalm allows Nutanix Enterprise customers to seamlessly select, provision, deploy & manage their Business Apps across all their infrastructure, both private and public cloud.
-NuCalm ties together an AppStore, App Lifecycle, Monitoring & Remediation by providing single control-point for managing heterogeneous infrastructure, be it VMs or containers, or even baremetal servers.
-NuCalm will eventually support all the components required to manage a complete Software Defined Data Center.
+Calm allows Nutanix Enterprise customers to seamlessly select, provision, deploy & manage their Business Apps across all their infrastructure, both private and public cloud.
+Calm ties together an AppStore, App Lifecycle, Monitoring & Remediation by providing single control-point for managing heterogeneous infrastructure, be it VMs or containers, or even baremetal servers.
+Calm will eventually support all the components required to manage a complete Software Defined Data Center.

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image16.png

-To enable adoption and encourage enterprises to use the NTNX platform, NuCalm will not restrict itself to Nutanix (AHV/Xi), but support multiple platforms used by customers so that customers get used to a single self-service and automation interface via which they can interact with all their infrastructure and use it as a bridge to move more and more into the Nutanix ecosystem and future offerings.
+To enable adoption and encourage enterprises to use the NTNX platform, Calm will not restrict itself to Nutanix (AHV/Xi), but support multiple platforms used by customers so that customers get used to a single self-service and automation interface via which they can interact with all their infrastructure and use it as a bridge to move more and more into the Nutanix ecosystem and future offerings.

 Prism Central VM sized depending on requirements

 - Small: 12Gb + 4Gb for Calm.
 - Large: 32Gb + 8Gb for Calm.

-NuCalm is deployed alongside SSP in the Prism Central VM.
-NuCalm consumes multiple Nutanix internal services and is not a standalone component.
-By extension, users must have a Nutanix Prism Central VM to enable NuCalm functionality.
+Calm is deployed alongside SSP in the Prism Central VM.
+Calm consumes multiple Nutanix internal services and is not a standalone component.
+By extension, users must have a Nutanix Prism Central VM to enable Calm functionality.

 **Use Cases**